samarnabil/Exudate-Detection/README.md

 3. Wait for the figure window.
 4. Press 'close' key to proceed to next image.
     ![My Image](./image-readme/arrow.png)
-5. To quit the program, press 'q'.
+5. To quit the program, press 'q' key from keyboard.
     ![My Image](./image-readme/key.png)

 &nbsp;